 The previous version did not allow you to exercise any control over the effects that were applied.
 You now have the option to select which type of filters (Retro, Monochrome, Special, or Natural) you want the camera to use out of the total of 46 filters that are available.

 The final spot is reserved for Smart Auto in addition to everything else.
 After moving the switch all the way to the bottom of its travel, you will need to push the Func.
-Set the button in order to access the menu of available shooting modes.
-This model does not have any shooting modes that allow you to directly adjust the shutter speed and aperture; if you want those features, you will need to purchase the SX700 HS or one of the other SX models.
+Set the button to access the menu of available shooting modes.
+This model does not have any shooting modes that allow you to adjust the shutter speed and aperture directly; if you want those features, you will need to purchase the SX700 HS or one of the other SX models.
 Program Auto is the one that comes the closest, as it enables you to manage other aspects of the camera such as the ISO and the white balance.

 The SuperFine JPEG option at 16 megapixels was used to capture each of the sample photographs included in this study.
 This setting results in an image that is around 8 megabytes in size on average.